-When considering a breast augmentation revision it is important to consider the pros and cons of removal and replacement.
+When considering a breast augmentation revision it is important to consider the pros and cons of removal only and the pros and cons of removal and replacement.
 This lady has also considered a further breast lift and the use of autologous fat transfer.

 At a consultation, it is important to run through all the pros and cons and the various options of breast augmentation revision so that you can be empowered to proceed.
 In particular, one must consider whether to remove all of the capsule or part of the capsule.
 Mr. Ross will show you various preoperative and postoperative results so that you can understand what can be achieved and what is to be expected.